cosdata/cosdata/README.md

 ### High performance

-- **Indexing** Experience lightning-fast indexing with our vector database, optimized for handling high-dimensional data at scale.
+- **Indexing**: Experience lightning-fast indexing with our vector database, optimized for handling high-dimensional data at scale.
 Our advanced indexing algorithms ensure that your sparse and dense vectors are always ready for instant querying, no matter how large or complex your dataset grows.

-- **Latency** Power your applications with lightning-fast search performance—our vector database is engineered to deliver exceptionally fast query responses.
+- **Latency**: Power your applications with lightning-fast search performance—our vector database is engineered to deliver exceptionally fast query responses.

-- **Requests per second** Achieve industry-leading concurrent requests per second (RPS) across different indices with an advanced architecture designed for optimal performance under heavy loads.
+- **Requests per second**: Achieve industry-leading concurrent requests per second (RPS) across different indices with an advanced architecture designed for optimal performance under heavy loads.

 ### Scalability